chickadeebird/SyntheticStars/README.md

 ## Uses

-The script should work on linear and nonlinear images as well as mono and multi-channel/RGB images.
+The script is used to simulate a starfield based on an existing image.
+It should work on linear and nonlinear images as well as mono and multi-channel/RGB images.

 ## Images